carbon-language/carbon-lang/llvm/docs/HowToReleaseLLVM.rst

 #.
 During the remaining rounds of testing, only patches that fix critical
    regressions may be applied.

 #.
-For dot releases all patches must mantain both API and ABI compatibility with
+For dot releases all patches must maintain both API and ABI compatibility with
    the previous major release.
 Only bugfixes will be accepted.

 Merging Patches